Thérèse Brenet

-Thérèse Brenet (born 22 October 1935) is a French composer.
+Thérèse Brenet (22 October 1935 – 5 September 2026) was a French composer and educator.

+Life and career

-Born in Paris, she studied at the Conservatoire de Reims and since 1954 the Conservatoire de Paris.
+Born in Paris on 22 October 1935, she studied piano at the Conservatoire de Reims and from 1954 at the Conservatoire de Paris.
 Among her teachers were Maurice Duruflé, Henri Dutilleux, Darius Milhaud, and Jean Rivier.
 In 1965 she won the Prix de Rome for her Les Visions prophétiques de Cassandre; a prize which enabled her to pursue further studies at the French Academy in Rome.
-She went on to win the Halphen Prize for fugue and composition and won the Coplay Foundation of Chicago's composition prize.
-She is also an honorary member of the National Academy of History in Reims.
+She went on to win the Halphen Prize for fugue and composition and the Coplay Foundation of Chicago's composition prize.
+Brenet became a professor at the Conservatoire in 1970.
+She was also an honorary member of the National Academy of History in Reims.
+She retired from the Conservatory in 2000 to focus on composition.

+Brenet composed around 80 works.
+Her compositional style encompassed both tonal and atonal techniques, including quarter-tones and aleatory sequences, and she frequently explored extended instrumental sounds (such as woodwind multiphonics), and non-standard instruments (notably the celtic harp).
+Her pieces often involved inspiration from nature, astronomy and religion, and literary references from authors such as Aeschylus, Comte de Lautréamont, and Pierre-Jean Jouve.
+The oratorio Clamavit for narrator, chorus and orchestra using Biblical texts was an early success.
+Commissioned by French Radio it was chosen to represent France at the UNESCO International Rostrum of Composers, and was subsequently widely performed abroad.
+Sidérales (1970), for orchestra and narrator (with a text adapted from Lucretius) represents the conception of the place music occupies in time: it ends with an extended, repeating theme marked perdendosi (dying away), suggesting that the music continues into infinity.
+One of her later pieces, 5523 Luminet PH 8 (1999, premiered in Paris, 2003), was named after a newly discovered asteroid.

+Brenet died on 5 September 2026, at the age of 90.